Wang-kk714/min-flask/README.md

 # min-flask
-Minimal Application of a Python Flask server
+Application of a Python FastAPI server

 ## Requirements
 - python 3.10